-These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described under Risk Factors" in this prospectus and related prospectus supplement.
+These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described under 'Risk Factors'' in this prospectus and related prospectus supplement.
 Moreover, we operate in a very competitive and rapidly-changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this report may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-Although we believe that the expectations reflected in the forward-looking statements will be achieved or occur.
-Except as required by law, including the securities laws of the United States, we do not intend to update any forward-looking statements to conform these statements to actual results to changes in our expectations.
+Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance or events and circumstances reflected in the forward-looking statements will be achieved or occur.
+Except as required by law, including the securities laws of the United States, we do not intend to update any forward-looking statements to conform these statements to actual results or to changes in our expectations.